fuzz/etcdon/README.md

 want to change postgres's crontab.

 ## Tuning

+This section is more advanced than the Backups section and only needed if you need to tune the performance of your Mastodon server.
+If your server is performing well you should probably leave it alone.

+This section is incomplete as I am currently taking my own advice and not tuning the performance of my server--it's running just fine for now.
+I'll flesh this out when I tune my instance, but in the meantime the links and documentation below should be useful.

 The official tuning (they call it "scaling" but you don't require scale to benefit from tuning) guide is